GEORGES LENTZ - composer / sound artist

 from 'Mysterium' ("Caeli enarrant..."
 VII)

 For several years now I have been reading (and trying to understand!)
 Blake’s so-called Prophetic Books.
 These are difficult works that abound in surreal visions in both words and images.
-Blake, a trained graphic artist, illustrated his books himself with the help of a printing technique of his own invention.
-Blake’s pictorial worlds, with their multitudes of bleak fiery landscapes, their hosts of sinister angels, starry night skies, interwoven muscular bodies, heavenly gates, distorted faces, monsters, ominous cathedrals, wavy robes, hair manes etc. etc. are stylistically far ahead of the artist's time, or at least very hard to anchor within it.
+Blake, a trained graphic artist, illustrated the books himself with the help of a printing technique of his own invention.
+Blake’s pictorial worlds, with their multitudes of bleak fiery landscapes, starry night skies, ominous cathedrals, heavenly gates, their hosts of sinister angels, interwoven muscular bodies, distorted faces, monsters, wavy robes, hair manes etc. etc. are stylistically far ahead of the artist's time, or at least very hard to anchor within it.
 Some elements are reminiscent of the dark world of the Spanish artist Goya, others of Art Nouveau, even early Picasso!
 Blake’s accompanying poetry is every bit as overwhelming in its mighty visionary language.
 “Jerusalem.
 The Emanation of the Giant Albion” (1804-1820), the author’s last, longest and perhaps most extraordinary book is a high point in both his literary and visual oeuvre and is the book that, above all others, I have been reading for years now.
 I admit that my success in comprehending Blake is still rather limited, but my fascination is undiminished.
 (Note: this poem is not to be confused with the hymn “And did those feet in ancient time / Walk upon England's mountains green”, also known as ‘Jerusalem’, also by Blake, but unrelated).

 It would be easy of course to dismiss Blake’s "Jerusalem.
 The Emanation of the Giant Albion" as the self-absorbed ravings of a lunatic cut off from the real world – and considered in a purely literal way, it may well be just that!
-Nonetheless, to my mind nothing could be further from the essence of Blake’s vision and message.
+Nonetheless, to my mind nothing could be further from the essence of Blake’s vision.
 Blake writes about the Fall of Man, the End of the World, the Apocalypse - all very old-fashioned concepts, one might think, with no relevance whatsoever to our world today.
 But how about our own world?
-Is it so much more sane?
-When planes intentionally crash into skyscrapers, when innocent people are beheaded in front of a camera to avenge a madly twisted conception of God, when despite the threat of ecological disaster we keep steering cheerfully towards the abyss, when democracy is trumped by bigotry, when artificial intelligence threatens humanity - if that is our world, then it might seem reasonable to assert that we too live in somewhat apocalyptic times.
+Is it really so much more sane?
+When planes intentionally crash into skyscrapers, when innocent people are beheaded in front of a running camera to avenge a madly twisted idea of God, when despite the threat of ecological catastrophe we keep steering cheerfully towards the abyss, when democracy and compassion are trumped by cruelty, stupidity and bigotry, when artificial intelligence re-defines what it means to be human and just might threaten humanity's very survival - if that is our world, then might it not seem reasonable to assert that we too live in somewhat apocalyptic times?
 For Blake, ‘Jerusalem’, like so many things in his work, is a multi-layered concept: it is at once the Heavenly City, man’s final goal, but it is also our own terrestrial world.
 Considered in the word’s latter meaning, we might do well to heed the poet’s warning when he exclaims: “Awake!
 Awake Jerusalem!”

-I dedicate the end of Jerusalem (after Blake) to the victims of another plane tragedy – that ill-fated flight MH 370, which on March 8, 2014 disappeared off the radar without a trace and probably crashed into the Indian ocean, for some mysterious reason thousands of miles from its destination.
+I dedicate the end of Jerusalem (after Blake) to the victims of another plane tragedy – that ill-fated flight MH370, which on March 8, 2014 disappeared off the radar without a trace and probably crashed into the Indian ocean, for some mysterious reason thousands of miles from its destination.
 A lilting barcarole (Venetian gondolier's song) briefly evokes gently lapping waves, only to be suddenly disrupted in its harmlessness by an altogether more sinister aspect of water: a violent crash, human bodies at the bottom of the ocean...
-When people in the towers of New York made their final frantic phone calls, the world heard the desperate human side of the apocalypse.
+When people in the towers of New York made their frantic final phone calls, the world heard the desperate human side of the apocalypse.
 There were no calls from the passengers of the MH 370.
-I’d like to think that the final sounds of my piece (soft, tinny brass sounds played via mobile phones from the back of the hall) might represent those phone calls that never were – an brief elegy for those who disappeared.
-There is no certainty of course that the MH 370 incident was an act of terrorism.
+What happened in those final moments?
+I’d like to think that the concluding sounds of my piece (soft, tinny brass sounds played via mobile phones from the back of the hall) might represent those phone calls that never were – a brief elegy to those who disappeared.
+There is no certainty of course that the MH370 incident was an act of terrorism.
 Nonetheless, the possibility remains and its mystery haunts me.
-Therefore, I'd like to dedicate Jerusalem (after Blake) to the memory of all victims of violence, madness, fanaticism and hatred.
+Therefore, and by extension, I'd like to dedicate Jerusalem (after Blake) to the memory of all victims of violence, madness, fanaticism and hatred.

 (The brass sounds which form the basis of the electronic sounds accompanying the piece were recorded in October 2014 by members of the Sydney Symphony Orchestra’s brass section and are used with their kind permission.)